 To go to the new website for the orchestra: click here.
+(NOTE: The orchestra website is undergoing technical maintenance, so some information is not updated – for audition info, see the link below).

 Course Number: Music 141.
 The UC Berkeley Symphony Orchestra is offered every semester, every year.
 See the class schedule for more registration information.